-HARRAR – A dry-processed bean with fruity or winey flavors, notes of blueberry and a bright acidity.
+HARRAR – A dry-processed bean with fruity or winey flavors, notes of blueberry, and bright acidity.
 It makes a medium to heavy-bodied coffee with a slight dryness.

 GHIMBI – A washed bean that creates a rich, heavy-bodied, well-balanced coffee with sharp acidity and complex flavors and aromas.

-LIMU – A washed bean that produces a high-quality, low-acidic, well-balanced coffee that’s both sweet and vibrant with winey, spicy flavors
+LIMU – A washed bean that produces a low-acidic, well-balanced coffee that’s both sweet and vibrant.
+This bean has underlying winey, spicy flavors.

-LEKEMTI – Lekemti produces a coffee similar to the Harrar with its body but with slightly distinct, fruity flavors and a pleasant acidity.
+LEKEMPTI – Lekemti produces a coffee similar to the Harrar with its body but with slightly distinct, fruity flavors and pleasant acidity.

 How to Roast Ethiopian Coffee Beans